-Imagine this: You’re at the beach in Mexico with your 12-year-old daughter.
+Imagine this: You’re at the beach with your 12-year-old daughter.
 She bends over to pick up her towel and you notice a hump on one side of her back.
 Upon returning home, you go to your family doctor.
 He asks your daughter to bend forward, and glances at her back.
 “She may have scoliosis, so let’s send her for an X-Ray.”
 Walking out of the clinic, your mind is buzzing with questions.

 A week later, the X-Ray results show a 38° C-shaped curve in your child’s spine.
 The doc says there’s a 9-month wait to see a specialist at Children’s Hospital, and the only thing you can do now is ‘wait and see’.
 Google shows pages of mixed advice about scoliosis and other spinal deformities – the anxiety of the unknown becomes overwhelming.
 You even see posts about a surgery which would fully fuse your daughter’s spine.